Formulation and Drug Delivery Research

-The projects outlined below are indicative of the staff within the Formulation and Drug Delivery group.
+The projects outlined below are indicative of those undertaken by researchers under the supervision of staff within the Formulation and Drug Delivery group.
 These are examples of projects currently available for students with their own source of funding.
 The School of Pharmacy and Biomolecular Sciences does not offer any scholarships or funding to International students.
 Any studentships that do become available will be advertised on the main LJMU vacancies website.
 Note that projects similar in nature to those already being undertaken by current and past postgraduate students are also usually available and can be accessed via the research members page.

 For further information on any of these projects or the postgraduate application process please contact Dr Gillian Hutcheon

 For centuries clays have been used for healthcare purposes, usually by topical application (as dermatological protectors and cosmetics) or oral formulations as stomach remedies (laxatives, antidiarrhetics and gastrointestinal protectors).
 The antibacterial properties of heavy metals are well documented and their use to prevent infection in wounds is not novel (Flamazine and Actisorb® Silver 220 products).
 The limiting factor is the large concentration of metal ions required to achieve sufficient contact with the bacterial cells, and their reactivity with anions (mainly Cl-) in aqueous environments, resulting in reduced antimicrobial effects.
 The concept of antimicrobial metal-ion exchanged clay minerals could afford a simple and economical approach to the problem of maintaining a sterile environment of a healing wound.